nycdoe-cs4all/icm-gitbook/unit-1-drawing-variables-and-random/u1la1.2-line-functions-and-parameters.md

 As you code, go over the following:

-* Create various examples of a point and line with different parameters.
+* Create various examples of a point and line with different arguments.
 After some iterations students may want to remove some lines of code but not delete them, this is a good opportunity to introduce comments.
 * Comments
   * Introduce and consistently model how to create and utilize comments so that students can build great habits of annotating their code.
   * This is a great practice for debugging, testing new code, temporarily blocking out old code and a great what to keep track of shapes and functions.
 * Ask questions like:
-  * What type of parameters does the line function accept?
+  * What type of arguments does the line function accept?
 Make sure students know that it accepts a numerical value and not text (a “string”).
-  * How many parameters does line() accept?
+  * How many arguments does line() accept?
 Refer to [https://p5js.org/reference/#/p5/line](https://p5js.org/reference/#/p5/line) to show the arguments.
   * How can the use of comments help organize the different lines?

 ### Student Practice (10 min)